Pecant-Pie/modpackhelp/README.md

 # How to install a Modpack and join a Modded Server

-1: Download the `insert pack name here`.zip file from the trusted source you found it at.
+1: Download the `pack name here`.zip file from the trusted source you found it at.
 2: Download the Twitch Desktop App and run the installer.
 3: Run the Twitch Desktop App and click the "Mods" tab at the top.
 4: Then click "Minecraft".